Kokomo Jackrabbits: Coaches

 On October 20, 2014, Greg Van Horn was named the first Field Manager in Jackrabbits history.
 After a tumultuous first thirty games to the 2015 season (in which he was ejected three times), Van Horn was relieved of his duties by Matt Howard, who remained in place for the 2016 season.

 Howard lead the Jackrabbits to a 46–45 record across his one and a half seasons.
 Howard then moved on to accept the same position at Indiana University Kokomo, where he became the baseball team's first field manager in school history.

 The Jackrabbits then hired former Austin Peay coach and all time Ohio Valley Conference wins leader Gary McClure.
-McClure posted a 64-55 (.538) record in his two seasons with the club.
+McClure posted a 64–55 (.538) record in his two seasons with the club.
 After leading the team to the Prospect League Championship Series in the 2018 season, it was announced that McClure would be taking over as the first manager of the American Association of Independent Professional Baseball expansion team, the Milwaukee Milkmen (also owned by the Jackrabbits' parent company, ROC Ventures).

-In 2022 Johnston Hobbs was hired by Nathan Martin.
-Martin is the general manager and won general manager of the year for Northwoods League teams in Indiana.
-Good job Nate.
+In 2022 Johnston Hobbs was hired by Nathan Martin, the general manager.
+Martin won general manager of the year for Indiana Northwoods League teams.

+Jackrabbits drafted by MLB teams

+Bold indicates that player has made their MLB debut.